oniongarlic/cmlib/README.md

 * libsidplayfp for SID files
 * libmodplug for Tracker modules
 * libasap for SAP files
+* sc68 for Atari and Amiga SC68 and sndh files
 * FLAC

 Basic usage of source goes like this: